phanxuanphucnd/wav2asr/README.md

 ## <a name='introduction'></a> Introduction

-A `simple`, `easy-to-use` toolbox version wrapped wav2vec 2.0 framework for Automatic Speech Recognition task, which attempts to build a accurate speech recognition models with small amount of transcribed data. (eg. 1 hour).
+A `simple`, `easy-to-use` toolbox version wrapped wav2vec 2.0 framework for **Automatic Speech Recognition (ASR)** task, which attempts to build a accurate speech recognition models with small amount of transcribed data. (eg. 1 hour).

 Transfer learning is still the main technique: